John Harrison (director): Early years

+Career

 In 1973, Harrison and his friends, Dusty Nelson and Pasquale Buba, formed a film production company eventually named The Image Works to produce commercials and industrials in the Pittsburgh area.
-This partnership eventually led to the production of the film Effects (1980), which Harrison produced and performed in as the character Lacey Bickle.
+This partnership eventually led to the production of the film Effects (1980), which Harrison produced and performed in as the character Lacey Bickel.
 In 1974, Harrison began a long collaboration and friendship with filmmaker George A. Romero.
 Harrison performed as Sir Pelinore in Romero's Knightriders, then became his 1st Assistant Director for both Romero films Creepshow (1982) and Day of the Dead (1985).

 Harrison also composed the scores for Creepshow and Day of the Dead (1985).
 He also played the "Screwdriver Zombie" in Romero's classic Dawn of the Dead (1978).
 The music that was composed for the score of Creepshow was also featured in the fake trailer for Thanksgiving in the film Grindhouse (2007), and the South Park episode "Tegridy Farms Halloween Special" (2019).
 Music from Harrison's Day of the Dead score was also featured in the premiere Stranger Things Season 3, "Suzie, Do You Copy" (2019).

 After Creepshow, Harrison moved to Los Angeles to continue his writing and directing career.
 He wrote, directed and composed the music for multiple episodes of the Tales from the Darkside TV show.
 He was then tapped by producer Richard P. Rubinstein to direct Tales from the Darkside: The Movie (1990) for Paramount, which won the Gran Prix du Festival at Avoriaz, France (1991).
 Harrison's collaboration with Rubinstein culminated in the Emmy-winning TV miniseries, Frank Herbert's Dune (2000), which Harrison wrote and directed, and Frank Herbert's Children of Dune (2003), which Harrison wrote and executive produced.

 In 2001, Harrison receives a co-song writing credit, for the Gorillaz's track "M1 A1", from the album Gorillaz, which samples music (along with dialogue), from the film Day of the Dead.
 Gorillaz used samples from the same film for another song, "Hip Albatross", a B-side on the international hit "19-2000".

 In 2006, Harrison reunited with mentor Romero to co-produce Romero's film Diary of the Dead (2007).
 His action suspense thriller Blank Slate for producer Dean Devlin, which Harrison wrote and directed, aired as a twenty episode mini-series on TNT in the fall of 2008.
 In 2009, Harrison completed his adaptation of acclaimed horror novelist Clive Barker's Book of Blood, which Harrison co-wrote and directed.

 His paranormal thriller miniseries Residue (2015), which he created and wrote, was released on Netflix in April 2015.

 Harrison has written and directed episodes of Creepshow on Shudder.

+He has also written the novels.
+Destiny Gardens which was published in 2013, Passing Through Veils, published in 2023 and Residue, Paramentals Rising which was published in 2025.